subdgtl/Monoceros/README.md

 [Explicit Rules](#831-explicit-rule) for all opposing Module Connectors marked with the same connection Type in the set of [Typed Rules](#832-typed-rule).

-A Typed Rule is valid if it reffers to an existing Module and its Connectors.
+A Typed Rule is valid if it refers to an existing Module and its Connectors.
 The validity check is only performed in components that require both, Modules and Rules as an input.
 Invalid Rules are being omitted.

 Typed Rules can be constructed from a literal (Grasshopper text Panel), from its components (name, Connector Index, connection Type) using